divluffy/css-animation/README.md

 ```
-- ```intersectionRatio```: a number between 0 and 1 (both inclusive) to indicate the ratio of the intersection between the target and the root.
+- ```intersectionRatio```:  A number between 0 and 1 (both inclusive) to indicate the ratio of the intersection between the target and the root.

 - ```root```:  The ancestor element/viewport that the observed element will intersect.
 Think of it as the train station that the train will intersect.

-- ```rootMargin```:A perimeter of the root element, shrinking or growing the root element’s area to watch out for intersection.
+- ```rootMargin```:  A perimeter of the root element, shrinking or growing the root element’s area to watch out for intersection.
 It’s similar to the CSS margin property.

 - ```threshold```:  An array of values (between 0 and 1.0), each representing the distance an element has intersected into or crossed over in the root at which the callback is to be triggered.